-TR! is a favorite with intellectually challenged individuals who aren’t able to provide articulate and/or honest explanations / defenses for their indefensible self-deceptions and suspicious denials.
+TR! is a favorite with intellectually challenged individuals who aren’t able to provide articulate and/or honest explanations / defenses for obvious self-deceptions and suspicious denials.

 Bolstered by layers of self-deceptions, accomplished TR! players convince themselves that “winning” any discussion is as easy as blurting, “That’s ridiculous!” with the confidence of a chess master proclaiming, “Checkmate!”

-Warning: People who play That’s Ridiculous! have been known to respond to challenges to their self-deceptions, pretensions, dopamine flow by escalating to one or more dangerous dopamine games, such as I Won’t Let You Prove I’m Wrong! and/or How Dare You Insult Me!.
+Warning: People who play That’s Ridiculous! often respond to challenges to their self-deceptions, pretensions, dopamine flow by escalating to one or more dangerous dopamine games, such as I Won’t Let You Prove I’m Wrong! and/or How Dare You Insult Me!.

 In future posts I’ll discuss popular games people use to avoid learning about dopamine.